 The biggest advantage is being able to use your “main computer” no matter where you are, without having to drag it around.

 This can be a big advantage when traveling because you don’t have to worry about a laptop being damaged, lost, or stolen and losing vital data.
-You still have your PC and files safely stored in the cloud and can easily get to it from another device.
+You still have your PC and files safely stored in the cloud and can easily get to them from another device.

 Perfect for the Hybrid Work World